cybergizer-hq/LibmagicRb/README.md

 Adds ability to check mime-type of a file using the libmagic ([magic(4)](https://man7.org/linux/man-pages/man4/magic.4.html)).
 It uses native extensions.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/libmagic_rb`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Pre-Installation
 On Linux, you need to install libmagic.